MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 Do not delete work order fields that you do not need.
 We will hide them from the form later on.

-## 4. Follow guidlines to edit existing fields
+## 4. Follow guidelines to edit existing fields

 In general, it is highly recommended to not edit existing fields.